AntonNalyvaiko/TemplateIntegration/README.md

 # TemplateIntegration
-Template project for Integration with TeamProjects Designed on .net core 2.2
+Template project for Integration with TeamProjects.
+Designed on .net core 2.2